Markovian Embedding of Nonlinear Memory via Spectral Representation: Prototypical physical models with nonlinear memory effects

 \subsubsection{Markovian embedding for Stefan problem}

 As before, we construct an embedding such that the present non-Markovian representation for $v(t)$ may be turned Markovian.
-We claim the following spectral representation of the nonlinear kernel for a real $k$:
+We identify the following exact spectral representation of the nonlinear kernel for a real $k$:

 Substituting the above spectral representations in the memory term, followed by a switch in the order of integrals, we derive the local representation with the introduction of the auxiliary history function $H(k,t)$: